 To prove the ground of mental illness or mental incapacity, the judge must find that:

-- there has been confinement in a mental institution for a period of 2 years (confinement doesn’t need to be continuous,) or
+- there has been confinement in a mental institution for a period of two years, either continuously or not; or

-- there was an adjudication of mental illness or incapacity by a court at some point during the confinement for mental illness.
+- there was a determination (“adjudication”) of mental illness or incapacity by a court at some point during the confinement for mental illness.2

-Also, the judge will appoint 3 doctors to evaluate the person and at least 2 of the doctors must say that the person is suffering from mental illness and that there is not a good possibility of recovery from the mental illness.1
+Also, the judge will appoint three doctors to evaluate the person and at least two of the doctors must say that the person is suffering from mental illness and that there is not a good possibility of recovery from the mental illness.2

 Can I get alimony?

-Alimony, also known as maintenance, is money paid from one spouse to another after a divorce as an allowance for future support.
-The judge will decide how much money is to be paid, if s/he finds it necessary, based on whether it is “just and equitable” under the circumstances.
-The judge will decide if maintenance should be paid in a lump sum, or in periodic payments, and whether or not it should be based on a percentage of earnings or on any other basis.
+Alimony, known as maintenance, is money paid from one spouse to the other for future support.
+The judge will decide how much money is to be paid, if any, based on whether it is fair (“just and equitable”) under the circumstances.
+If granted, it can be paid in a lump sum, or in periodic payments.
+The judge will decide if maintenance should be based on a percentage of earnings or on any other basis.